Tax Free in the Philippines

 A UAE limited liability company (LLC) requires a minimum 51% shareholding by UAE citizens and a minimum of two shareholders.
 If the 49% shareholder in the LLC is a foreign corporate entity, the corporate documents of the foreign company (must be notarized and legalized in the country of incorporation of the parent company, and legalized at the Ministry of Foreign Affairs in the UAE and translated into Arabic.

-Another option is to utilize a Freezone company in one of the many special economic zones set-up throughout the Emirates.
-These companies are regulated through special licenses and are only allowed to transact business with other freezones or internationally.
+Another option is to utilize a Freezone company in one of the many special economic zones set-ups throughout the Emirates.
+These companies are regulated through special licenses and are only allowed to transact business with other free zones or internationally.
 You can receive up to two business visas (each good for 2 years and renewable).
 Directors of Freezone companies that hold the associated business visa can purchase property in UAE as well.

 ======= You don’t need to get residency, this is to illustrate the point that it is available. =======

-Benefits of a FZ or an OFFSHORE entity in UAE
+Benefits of an FZ or an OFFSHORE entity in UAE

-For instance, they do not need to have local shareholding.
+For instance, they do not need to have a local shareholding.

-The company should be set up in a Freezone – for example the Ras Al Khaimah FZ.
-Only one shareholder and one director is needed.
+The company should be set up in a Freezone – for example, the Ras Al Khaimah FZ.
+Only one shareholder and one director are needed.

 Tax benefits of UAE OFFSHORE/FZ COMPANY